Garden City Cycleway

 The ACT Government has completed preliminary designs for the full Garden City Cycleway from the City through to Watson.

-In the 2023-24 ACT Budget, the first stage of works consisting of segments one to four was funded for detailed design and construction over 3 years.
+In the 2023-24 ACT Budget, the first stage of works from the City to Ainslie was funded for detailed design and construction over 3 years.

-Ahead of the construction phase, letterbox drops will be carried out to those residents and businesses located along the route.
+Ahead of construction, letterbox drops will be carried out to those residents and businesses located along the route.
 There will be an opportunity to meet with the project team on site to understand what the alignment is and how it interacts with your property and what temporary changes there may be for property access during construction.

 The Active Travel Plan proposes a vision of more people walking and cycling more often and identifies priorities for strengthening active travel and improving quality of life.
 The Garden City Cycleway addresses many of these priorities including through the provision of safe infrastructure for walking and cycling, providing a network for walking and cycling that is better connected and making active travel easier.